 5. Take your time getting to the sea day brunch.

-Don’t get me wrong: You definitely should not miss the seaday brunch, no matter which Carnival ship you’re sailing on.
 But go ahead, dawdle.
 People who get there early will wind up standing in line waiting for the doors to open, and it takes a while for all those folks to be seated.

-Meanwhile, maybe it’s just my bias toward this ship showing, but there’s something special about brunch on the Sunshine.
+Meanwhile, maybe it’s my bias toward this ship showing, but there’s something special about brunch on the Sunshine.
 Maybe it’s because I’m not usually in the main dining room during the daytime, so having daylight streaming through the windows makes it feel like an entirely different venue.
-Oh, here’s another tip… think of it as a bonus: If you want to sit alone, just let the hostess know when you’re checking in.
-Their default setting seems to be seating people in groups, but unless it’s ridiculously crowded, they’ll usually be able to accommodate your request.

 6. You can get a free bottle of wine in the steakhouse.

-Traditionally, fewer decide to have dinner in the steakhouse on the first night than any other night of a trip.
-For some people, it’s because they worry their luggage might not arrive in time.
-Others figure they’ll be exhausted and want something simple that first night.
-And for many, they save the steakhouse for that special, final night’s dinner.
-So as an incentive to get people into the restaurant on embarkation day, Carnival offers up a free bottle of wine.
-The steakhouse is already a pretty great deal at $35 per person, but when you throw in a bottle of wine… it’s is an offer too good to pass up.
+So, as an incentive to get people into the restaurant on embarkation day, Carnival offers a free bottle of wine.
+The steakhouse is already a great deal at $35 per person, but when you throw in a bottle of wine… It is an offer too good to pass up.

 READ MORE: 7 Reasons To Dine In Carnival’s Steakhouse